Glauber-Lachs formula-based analysis of three-pion Bose-Einstein correlation data in $pp$ collisions at 7 TeV from the LHCb Collaboration: BEC analysis by means of new two-component GL formula

 They probably correspond to categories of the collision mechanism.
-Our previous analysis of data at 13 TeV from the CMS Collaboration also supports a similar picture~\cite{CMS:2019fur,Mizoguchi:2023zfu}.
-We are expecting the following correspondences for the LHC energies.
+Our previous data analysis at 13 TeV from the CMS Collaboration also supports a similar picture~\cite{CMS:2019fur,Mizoguchi:2023zfu}.
+Therefore, we expect the following correspondences for the LHC energies: